basham/swit-workshop-a11y/slides.md

   <li
     aria-posinset="1"
     aria-setsize="8">
-    Apple
+    Sushi Go!
   </li>
   <li
     aria-posinset="2"
     aria-setsize="8">
-    Banana
+    Wingspan
   </li>
   <li
     aria-posinset="3"
     aria-setsize="8">
-    Blueberry
+    Catan
   </li>
 </ul>
 ```

 Notes:
 Let's say the list of fruit is a big list, and we're only rendering a subset of the list at once.
 We can use other ARIA attributes to change some values.
 You can pair the position-in-set and set-size attributes with list items.
-Apple is now item 1 of 8.
-Banana is 2 of 8.
-Blueberry is 3 of 8.
+Sushi Go! is now item 1 of 8.
+Wingspan is 2 of 8.
+Catan is 3 of 8.
 If the size of the set is unknown, use -1 for that value.
 These attributes could be useful when you return a paginated list of search results.

 See: https://www.w3.org/TR/wai-aria/#listitem